stef0en/PLS_toolbox_modified/README.md

 # Read me
-This repository contains customizations of the **PLS toolbox**.
+This repository contains customizations of the **PLS toolbox for MATLAB** .
 The demand to compute high resolution fMRI images with very large matricies of behavioral data made some adjustments to the toolbox necessary.
 E.g. can grow a result file easily above 30GB of size, making the visualization on desktop machines difficult.

 Focus was set on **Blocked fMRI** analyses.
 Some function might also work with other analyses like **E.R. fMRI**, **Strucktur**, **ERP** or **PET**.
 Only **Blocked fMRI** optinon has been tested.